Together We Are: Providing Opportunities, Providing Futures.

 “The most exciting part about passing my 12th grade exams, is that my family was very proud of me and I gave my parents hope.
 Being the only girl in my family to be educated, I am very proud of myself because I know that if I work hard, I will be rewarded for my hard work.
 I will be going to College next year to study Pharmacy and I really can’t wait to embark on another school journey.”

 Vainess and her family live in the Matero compound, one of the poorest communities in Lusaka.
-She lives with her parents, Angel and Vainess (she’s named after her mom), and is the youngest of 4 siblings, having lost one of her brothers.
+She lives with her parents, Angel and Vainess (yes, she’s named after her mom!), and is the youngest of 4 siblings, having lost one of her brothers.
 She comes from a hard-working and loving family, but unfortunately it isn’t always enough to provide all that a family needs.

 Vainess is so thankful for Arise Africa and her sponsor, Julie, during this time for enabling her to stay in school and continue to get an education.
-Her Child Sponsorship Director, Brenda, describes Vainess as “enthusiastic and determined”.
 Through the pain and hardship, she followed in her father’s example as a hard worker to work and study in school.
+Our staff describers her as “enthusiastic and determined”.
 She’s grown to be a positive influence and a leader to her peers.
 Arise has been so honored to walk alongside Vainess, encourage her, disciple her, and believe in her.

-Beginning in high school Vainess started working with Arise’s guidance counselor to begin to plan for her future upon graduation.
+Beginning in high school, Vainess started working with Arise’s guidance counselor to begin to plan for her future upon graduation.
 After passing her 12th grade exams in December 2018 with high scores she proved that she is capable of a higher education.
-Arise was excited to be able to offer for her to go to pharmacy school.
+She shared she wanted to study pharmacy and Arise is excited to be able to help her get there.

 Join us in our commitment to providing students like Vainess with the opportunity to pursue their dreams and give them hope for the future.